colorfulsing/vm_host/README.md

         01:00.1 Audio device [0403]: NVIDIA Corporation Device [10de:10fa] (rev a1)
 ```

 Take note over both vendor and product IDs as we will need to override those on the grub params to make it work, for this example, the values are `10de:1f82` for the video device and `10de:10fa` for the audio device, as well as the device IDs that we will use to override the driver a bit later on the guide, those wold be `01:00.0` for video device and `01:00.1` for audio device.

-Repeat for as many PCI devices you want to passthrough.
+>**IMPORTANT**: IOMMU groups rules applies.
+You have to pass all devices on the same IOMMU group.

 Now add the IOMMU grub parameters according to your CPU and system configuration: